 You can get funding for postgraduate study through studentships, bursaries, grants and loans - you might also get help from your employer.

-These are postgraduate positions that have funding attached for fees, living expenses or both.
-They’re mainly funded by the UK’s Research Councils.
+Studentships are postgraduate positions that have funding attached for fees, living expenses or both.
+They’re mainly funded by Research Councils UK.

 Teacher training, social work, medical and healthcare courses

 - social work - through a social work bursary

 - most medical or healthcare courses - through an NHS bursary

 Graduate-entry medical students can also get support from Student Finance England for fees charged over £3,465.